To Obtain or Renew a Library Card:

 - Cash or a check for the annual non-resident fee of $40 per household.
 At this time only cash or a check are accepted.
 Checks should be made out to Gretna Public Library.

-If you are an educator in the Gretna Public School System, own a business in Gretna, or are active duty military personnel, you are eligiable to receive a library card without needing to pay the rural fee if you live outside the Gretna City Limits.
+Educators in the Gretna Public School System, business owners in Gretna, or Military veterans (active duty, veteran, and retirees) who have received no less than an honorable/general separation, are eligible to receive a library card without needing to pay the Non-Resident fee if they live outside the Gretna City Limits.
+Library cards will be issued to these individuals only at no cost.
+Any additional individuals in the household would need to pay the non-resident fee to obtain a Library Card.
+If you are an educator in the Gretna Public School System, own a business in Gretna, or are active duty military personnel, you are eligiable to receive a library card without needing to pay the Non-Resident fee if you live outside the Gretna City Limits.
 Here are the items you need to bring to the Library in order to get your card:

 - Educators in the Gretna Public School System will need to bring a valid ID as well as a form of documentation that they are teaching in the current school year (such as a pay stub or dated name badge).